haydenwalker980/dtel/docs/translations.md

 ## We need your help
 Without the help of our community (you) we can't make these translations happen.
-You can start translating by visiting our [gitlocalize][gitlocalize] page.
+You can start translating by visiting our [gitlocalize][gitlocalize] page (read the guide below first).

 See the badges below for the current progress.
 If you want to request a different language, join our [support server][serverlink] and ask Bus or Mitchell to add it.